 There is more than one way to screen for colorectal cancer.
 The two most common types of screening tests are the colonoscopy and the stool blood test.
 The colonoscopy is a procedure performed by a doctor, while the stool blood test requires no doctor’s appointment and is performed by you, in your home.
 If you’ve put off screening because you think a test you’ve heard about isn’t right for you, talk with a healthcare provider about your options.
 Your doctor can help you decide which test you should take.
 Ultimately, the best test is the one that gets done.
-In many cases, insurance will cover the cost of colorectal screening tests—but if you don’t have insurance or have difficulty paying for your screening, the Cancer Services Program of Monroe County may be able to help.
+In many cases, insurance will cover the cost of colorectal screening tests—but if you don’t have insurance or have difficulty paying for your screening, the Cancer Services Program of the Finger Lakes Region may be able to help.

 Colorectal cancer is the second leading cause of cancer deaths in the United States.
 This is an unfortunate fact, because it is often preventable.
 Getting screened could actually prevent colorectal cancer, which is even better than treating it early.
 Colorectal cancer almost always starts with a polyp—a small growth on the lining of the colon or rectum—but doesn’t usually cause symptoms until it becomes more advanced.
 It takes a polyp many years to develop into cancer, so regularly looking for polyps and removing them when they’re found may stop cancer before it starts.
 If found at a late stage, colon cancer is often fatal.
 So, screening may prevent these deaths.
 And, when colorectal cancer is detected around stage 1, the five-year survival rate is greater than 90%.

 Screening for colorectal cancer is recommended for both men and women beginning at age 50.
 Additionally, the US Multi-society Task Force on Colorectal Cancer recommends African Americans start screening at age 45.
 If you have a family history or other risk factors, you might need to start earlier.